metablaster/WindowsFirewallRuleset/docs/Remote.md

 - Get-InterfaceAlias
 - Get-InterfaceBroadcast

-All other public functions do not support remoting
+All other public functions do not support remoting by design

 ### Ruleset.Firewall

 The following functions support remoting

-- Get-RegistryRule
+- Get-RegistryRule (not tested)

-The following functions do not support remoting
+The following functions do not support remoting by design

 - Format-RuleOutput